moi90/unavailable-object/README.md

 # Unavailable Object

-A placeholder for optional dependencies.
+A placeholder object for optional dependencies.

 ## Usage